JAlcocerT/JAlcocerT/content/blog/selfhost-0525.md

 {{< /cards >}}

-3. LangChain Web content embedd + ask:
+3. LangChain Web content embedd (to ChromaDB) + ask on that context:

 In the meantime I discovered that it is also possible to [ask questions about a Web's content with LangChain](https://jalcocert.github.io/JAlcocerT/comparing-rag-and-use-cases/#web-scrapping), for example, [a repository's readme info](https://github.com/JAlcocerT/Data-Chat/tree/main/LangChain/web):